 Sky Lagoon has private accessible changing rooms, and a lift to enter the lagoon.

-They also have an on-site wheelchair for their 7-step ritual, ensuring everyone can enjoy the experience.
+Sky Lagoon also has an on-site wheelchair for their 7-step ritual, ensuring everyone can enjoy the experience.

 Blue Lagoon has wheelchair availability if you arrive without one, and they have specially designed wheelchairs for accessing the lagoon itself.